NikshepShetty/CapFlow/README.md

 2. **Flask Backend**: Hosts the AI models and provides an API for the extension.
 3. **Advanced AI Models**:
    - Utilizes Microsoft's Florence-2-base-ft model with custom fine-tuned adapters for image captioning.
-   - Employs a separate model for generating relevant hashtags from captions.
+   - [Placeholder for text to hashtag]
 4. **Docker Integration**: Demonstrates containerization skills for easy deployment and scalability.

 ## AI Model Details

 ### Image Captioning Model

-The image captioning function in `app.py` uses Microsoft's Florence-2-base-ft, a 230 million parameter Vision Language Model.
+The image captioning function in `app.py` uses Microsoft's Florence-2-base-ft, a 232 million parameter Vision Language Model.
 This base model is enhanced with three fine-tuned LoRA (Low-Rank Adaptation) adapters, each trained on separate datasets:

 1. DOCCI adapter
 2. Pixelprose adapter
 3. Recap DataComp adapter

+We checked the performance of these adapters, both individually and all possible combinations of these adapters with the base model, based on which we selected the DOCCI adapter as the sole adapter for this project.

 ### Hashtag Generation Model